TeeAtlas/wbs_cookbook/README.md

 # wbs_cookbook
-cookbook exercise - teamwork, bootstrap, html, css and intro to JavaScript
+cookbook exercise - collaboration, bootstrap, html, css and intro to JavaScript

 Assests will evenutally be below: